 Patients without cardiac disease

 Ventricular extrasystoles are often found in clinical practice.
-In the absence of heart disease, they are usually benign and the prognosis is good.
-Previous research found that in normal hearts, there were no excess cardiovascular events or mortality in patients with ventricular extrasystoles.
-However, more recent research has revealed possible adverse affects of ventricular extrasystoles, even in those without known cardiac disease:
+In the absence of heart disease, they are usually benign and the prognosis is thought to be good.

 Patients with cardiac disease